 The CUAL Management Committee comprises executive directors and other members of the senior management team.
 The primary role of the Management Committee is to oversee the day-to-day management of business operations and performance, and to assist the Chief Executive Officer in implementing and overseeing operational strategies and decisions determined by the Board.
-The CUAL Management Committee oversees the support function activities, key steering groups and specialist sub-committees.
+The CUAL Management Committee oversees the support function activities, key steering groups and supporting committees which form part of the company's governance.